Template Language for the Institutional Review Board (IRB)

 A researcher's access to recruit via ResearchMatch will last only as long as their IRB study approval or determination.
 The expiration date of ResearchMatch access will mirror the expiration date of the IRB-approved study.
 Researchers will be able to submit current IRB approval letters for the lifetime of my study and thus provide evidence of successful continuing review applications.
 If an unintentional lapse in time occurs and the researcher is not able to submit this continuing review evidence via ResearchMatch, their ResearchMatch data will not be deleted by they will not have access to searching the registry for recruitment purposes or contacting new volunteers until they have uploaded a current IRB approval letter which is once again routed for Institutional Liaison review.

-Recruitment emails distributed through ResearchMatch cannot exceed 800 characters.
+Recruitment emails distributed through ResearchMatch cannot exceed 2,000 characters including spaces.

 Mayo Clinic is seeking [healthy volunteers] to participate in a research study.
 The purpose of this study is to [learn more about sleep habits].